Want to boost your brand visibility in AI models? Learn about our new GEO services

 #1 Introduction

 The first slide of your pitch deck should introduce your SaaS brand or company.
-Instead of going for a lengthy description, keep it short and simple.
+Instead of going for a lengthy description, keep it short and straightforward.

 You can even ask a question to get your audience to engage with the pitch deck.
 Here’s an example to introduce a productivity tool.

-The most popular approach followed by SaaS companies is to introduce their tool in one line.
+SaaS companies' most popular approach is introducing their tool in one line.
 For example, “We help manage your team’s projects” or “We help make videos in 30 seconds.”

 #2 The Problem